 Transitioning from prison—or even the county jail—can be rough.
 Many former inmates have difficulty finding work and qualifying for apartments due to their criminal convictions.
 Unfortunately, a surprising number of people recently released from prison face an additional obstacle: identity theft that occurred while they were incarcerated.

-Inmate identity theft takes many forms, including opening of credit accounts in the prisoner’s name, taking out student loans using an inmate’s Social Security number, and tax fraud.
-While there’s little data regarding the extent to which inmates and former inmates are impacted by other types of identity theft, information from the Treasury Inspector General for Tax Administration shows that tens of thousands of fraudulent tax returns are filed each year using prisoners’ Social Security numbers, totaling more than $1 billion in refund requests.
+Inmate identity theft takes many forms, including credit accounts opened in the prisoner’s name, taking out student loans using an inmate’s Social Security number, and tax fraud.
+While little data exists regarding the extent to which inmates and former inmates are impacted by other types of identity theft, information from the Treasury Inspector General for Tax Administration shows that tens of thousands of fraudulent tax returns are filed each year using prisoners’ Social Security numbers, totaling more than $1 billion in refund requests.

-Inmates are Particularly Vulnerable to Identity Theft
+Inmates are Particularly Vulnerable to Identity Theft While Incarcerated

 Prisoners, particularly those serving long sentences, are attractive targets for identity thieves.
 Some of the reasons prisoners are easy prey include: